EmmaB/try_programming/chapters/getting_started.md

 \end{aside}

-On Cloud 9's navigation menu at the top of the page, click on `Run project`.
+On Cloud Nine's navigation menu at the top of the page, click on `Run project`.
 You'll see a server start up in the lower pane.
-Click on Preview Running Application at the top, and then a new pane will open.
+Click on `Preview > Preview Running Application` at the top, and then a new pane will open.
 That is a browser window, and in it you'll see a website declaring "Welcome aboard.
 You’re riding Ruby on Rails!"

 You’ve done it!
 Your new Rails application is running.